Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 # Research

 ## Research Questions
-Q: Is there no possibility to bock a doctors appoint online?
+Q: Is there no possibility to bock a doctors appoint online?<br>
 A: Sure there are.
-There is for example this
+There is for example this: <br>

-Q: Why do so many doctors have no website?
+Q: Why do so many doctors have no website?<br>
-Q: Why do so many doctors have no possibility to book a meeting online?
+Q: Why do so many doctors have no possibility to book a meeting online?<br>
-Q: Why are they not using online meetings?
+Q: Why are they not using online meetings?<br>
-Q: Is there a calendar standard which can be read by google, bots, etc.?
+Q: Is there a calendar standard which can be read by google, bots, etc.?<br>

 # Usergroups
 ## Hosts